St Helena Secondary College

 St Helena Secondary College is a co-educational state secondary school in Eltham North, Victoria, Australia.
 The school is situated within the City of Banyule local council area.
 St Helena Secondary College has an enrolment ceiling (maximum number of students).
 Due to the demand for places at the school exceeding this ceiling in some years, the school has a geographic zone around it within which students are prioritised for enrolment.
-As well as its academic focus, St Helena has a number of extra-curricular activities including an extensive music program, musicals and sporting programs.

 Structure

 The school is divided into three separate 'mini schools', each catering for the needs of the students at the different stages of their development.
 Each mini school also has its own principal.
 These 'Mini School Principals' work mainly with their own mini school, while also being involved in school-wide positions and tasks.
 The current principals are: Junior School – Shaun Isbister; Middle School – Vittoria Saliba; Senior School – Simon Braknys.
 The College Principal is Karen Terry.